-I don’t wanna wait until I’m ready to launch and push this project out into the world.
-I don’t know what it’ll be yet, other than a relief.
+I don’t want to wait until I’m ready to push this project out into the world to reveal what it is.
+I don’t even know myself yet exactly what it’ll be, other than a relief.
+That’s the most exciting part, because it’s such an enormous pleasure to watch a creative piece unfold.

 - I want to be able to look back and see how far I’ve come